A Lite Distributed Semantic Communication System for Internet of Things: Introduction

 Through applying network slimmer into our existing work DeepSC, the aforementioned two challenges in IoT networks can be effectively addressed.
-Although the above works validate the feasibility, we still face the following issues for make it affordable for IoT devices: \begin{itemize} \item \textit{Question 1: How to design semantic communication system over wireless fading channels?} \item \textit{Question 2: How to form the constellation to reduce the burden on antenna?} \item \textit{Question 3: How to compress semantic models for fast-model transmission and low-cost implementation on IoT devices?} \end{itemize} In this paper, we design a distributed semantic communication system for IoT networks.
-Specially, a lite DeepSC is proposed (L-DeepSC) to address the above questions.
+Although the above works validate the feasibility, we still face the following issues to make it affordable for IoT devices: \begin{itemize} \item \textit{Question 1: How to design semantic communication systems over wireless fading channels?} \item \textit{Question 2: How to form the constellation to make it affordable for capacity-limited IoT devices?} \item \textit{Question 3: How to compress semantic models for fast-model transmission and low-cost implementation on IoT devices?} \end{itemize}

+In this paper, we design a distributed semantic communication system for IoT networks.
+Especially, a lite DeepSC is proposed (L-DeepSC) to address the above questions.
+Different from our previous work \cite{Xie2020deep}, this work solves the training DeepSC problem over fading channels with imperfect CSI and considers different wireless channel models to show the generalization of our method.
+Moreover, this work extends \cite{Xie2020deep} to a more practical IoT scenario, where two key problems, model updating, and broadcasting, are solved.
+This work also addresses the issue of the finite constellation sizes for capacity-constrained IoT devices while \cite{Xie2020deep} assumes infinite constellations.
 The main contributions of this paper are summarized as follows. \begin{itemize} \item We design a distributed semantic communication network under power and latency constraints, in which the receiver and feature extractor networks are jointly optimized by overcoming fading channels. \item By identifying the impacts of CSI on DL model training over fading channels, we propose a CSI-aided semantic communication system to speed up convergence, where the CSI is refined by a de-noise neural network.
-This addresses aforementioned \textit{Question 1}. \item To alleviate the burden on antenna for data transmission and receiving, we design a finite-bits constellation to solve \textit{Question 2}. \item Due to over-parametrization, we propose a model compression algorithm, including network sparsification and quantization, to reduce the size of DL models by pruning the redundancy connections and quantizing the weights, which addresses aforementioned \textit{Question 3}. \end{itemize}
+This addresses the aforementioned \textit{Question 1}. \item To make data transmission and receiving affordable for capacity-constrained devices, we design a finite-bits constellation to solve \textit{Question 2}. \item Due to over-parametrization, we propose a model compression algorithm, including network sparsification and quantization, to reduce the size of DL models by pruning the redundancy connections and quantizing the weights, which addresses the aforementioned \textit{Question 3}. \end{itemize}

 The rest of this paper is organized as follows.
 The distributed semantic communication system model is introduced and the corresponding problems are identified in Section II.
 Section III presents the proposed L-DeepSC.
 Numerical results are used to verify the performance of the proposed L-DeepSC in Section IV.
 Finally, Section V concludes this paper.